Overview

 Term 3

-In the Term 3's Independent Research Project (IRP), you will have the opportunity to work independently to develop a comprehensive programme of research-led practice, critically exploring a topic of your own choosing through individual or collaborative approaches.
-The unit provides scope for you to bring together the core competencies, methods and processes you have developed during the course and to define, contextualise, produce and evaluate a substantial body of creative and critical research.
+In the Independent Research Project (IRP) (60 credits), you will have the opportunity to work independently to develop a comprehensive programme of research-led practice, critically exploring a topic of your own choosing through individual or collaborative approaches.
+The unit provides scope for you to bring together the core competencies, methods and processes you have developed during the programme and to define, contextualise, produce and evaluate a substantial body of creative and critical research.
 During the unit you will be asked to engage responsibly with storytelling perspectives and research methods, and to address real-world concerns inclusively within your work.
 You will also be encouraged to hone your research, professional and leadership skills, articulate your future direction, and show how your practice contributes to debates that are at the forefront of the field.

 Requirements